Halo is a minor DC Comics super-heroine, chiefly associated with the Outsiders super-team.

 After fighting some, Gabrielle and Brion ended up kissing, because people are daft.

-Howbeit, they did realise fairly quickly how stupid it was, and broke that off to remain friends.
+Howbeit, they soon realised how stupid it was, and broke that off to remain friends.

 By 1985, Halo’s nightmares about not knowing whom she was were getting worse.